samjones00/docs/docs/_documentation/jupyter-notebooks.md

 Initially forged from the [Interactive Python](https://ipython.org) project, [Jupyter](https://jupyter.org) is an exciting initiative to support an open standards, language agnostic interactive computing platform where it provides the ideal integrated exploratory programming environment for data science and scientific computing as represented by its 3 core languages for these domains in [Julia](https://julialang.org), [Python](https://python.org) and [R](https://www.r-project.org) (Ju-Py-R).

-However its popularity, thriving ecosystem and rich tooling has seen it grow to encompass a wide range of interactive computing use-cases including data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more which now sees it support over 40 programming languages.
+However its popularity, thriving ecosystem and rich tooling has seen it grow to encompass a wide range of interactive computing use-cases including data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more which now sees it support **over 40 programming languages**.

 ### Jupyter Notebooks